These are the lemon bars you’re gonna wanna make!

 You know, if you and all you shared with aren’t already storing them in yer belly!

-Are you looking for healthy lemon bars?
+Are you looking for healthy lemon bars, IE dairy free, gluten-free or vegan?

 Uh-oh.
 You best keep on moving.